fterdal/fterdal.github.io/_posts/2017-06-04-what-is-hatchoregon.md

 title: What Is Hatch Oregon?
 ---

+# What Is Hatch Oregon

 Hatch Oregon is an intrastate crowdfunding platform.
 So, let's break that down into its component parts:

-You're probably familiar with *Crowdfunding* if you've heard of Kickstarter or IndiGoGo.
+You're probably familiar with Crowdfunding if you've heard of Kickstarter or IndiGoGo.
 On platforms like these, projects can request small amounts of money from lots and lots of people.
 The project founders reward their "backers" based on their contribution.
 In many cases, the project cannot